 To minimize the negative effects that recreation has on other resources in the area.

-We have updated the Recreation Area Management Plan (RAMP) for the Alpine Triangle.
-This is a specific plan that will guide how we manage recreation in this area for the next 20 years or so.
+The BLM released an updated Recreation Area Management Plan (RAMP) for the Alpine Triangle in September 2010.
+This plan will guide how we manage recreation in this area for the next 20 years or so.

 What area is covered by this plan?